rajankaushla/widget-search/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would explains the require steps to get the application up and running.

 Local installation summary